Local sports: Golf results; local scores, including Friday night’s football scores

 Edward Little 21, South Portland 20

-Ellsworth 54, Mattanawcook Academy 0
+Mattanawcook Academy 54, Ellsworth 0

 Foxcroft Academy 41, Washington Academy 0